-The Titanic Exhibition Centre is a pleasant stroll from Belfast City Centre or from Central Station.
+The TEC is a pleasant stroll from Belfast City Centre or from Central Station.
 Cross the River Lagan on one of the three bridges and follow signs for Titanic Belfast or Titanic Quarter.
 Approximate distance from both City Hall and Central Station is 1.3 miles, walking time 20-30 minutes.

 The nearest station is Titanic Halt.
 Walk time from the station is approximately 15 minutes.

-Belfast is served by two airports – George Best Belfast City Airport – which is a short 5-10 minute drive from the Titanic Exhibition Centre, and Belfast International Airport which is a 25-30 minute drive.
+Belfast is served by two airports – George Best Belfast City Airport – which is a short 5-10 minute drive from the TEC, and Belfast International Airport which is a 25-30 minute drive.